SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 The evaluation of the \aspectTool approach requires benchmarks satisfying the following criteria: \begin{enumerate} \item The source code of the programs in the benchmark should be available, as the \aspectTool approach relies on static analysis of source code; programs distributed only in binary form are excluded. \item The source code should be written in \python, as the current implementation of \aspectTool only supports \python. \item The source code should contain security vulnerabilities to determine whether \aspectTool or alternative approaches can detect and locate them. \item A vulnerable version of the source code should come with a fixed version, to determine whether \aspectTool or alternative approaches raise any alarm even when no vulnerability is present. \end{enumerate}

-Despite the popularity and importance of \python, there is a lack of a comprehensive \python benchmark for program analysis~\cite{BKP24}.
-We considered the DepHealth and DyPyBench datasets.
-The former extracted security vulnerabilities affecting PyPi packages~\cite{ACS23} from the Snyk vulnerability database~\cite{Snyk} and satisfies our criteria.
-The latter encompasses 50 different Python projects~\cite{BKP24}, which were cloned from the latest commit on 2023-01-18.
+Despite the popularity and importance of \python, there is a lack of a comprehensive \python benchmark for program analysis~\cite{BKP24}; most studies rely on synthetic benchmarks, which often fail to capture the behavior of vulnerabilities in the wild~\cite{ZWL+26}.
+For these reasons, there is a need to evaluate security tools against vulnerabilities from real-world \python packages.
+We considered the DyPyBench and DepHealth datasets.
+The former encompasses 50 Python projects~\cite{BKP24}, which were cloned from the latest commit as of 2023-01-18.
 However, from commit descriptions, pull requests, and release notes, it appears that no code changes in the dataset are security-related and thus do not meet our third criterion.
+The latter extracted security vulnerabilities affecting PyPi packages~\cite{ACS23} from the Snyk vulnerability database~\cite{Snyk} and satisfies our criteria.

-From the DepHealth dataset, we selected entries that point to a commit (allowing us to analyze the source code) and are associated with a CVE identifier~\cite{Cve} (providing a description of the vulnerability), resulting in 134 vulnerabilities.
-Among these 134 entries, we ignored 26, obtaining a dataset of 108 vulnerabilities, each associated with its corresponding \python vulnerability-fixing commit.
+From the DepHealth dataset, we selected entries that point to a commit (allowing us to analyze the source code) and are associated with a CVE identifier, resulting in 134 vulnerabilities.
+We manually reviewed all of them, using vulnerability descriptions and references from the CVE website\footnote{\url{https://www.cve.org}} as well as code changes, commit messages, and developer discussions to locate and identify each vulnerability.
+Among the 134 vulnerabilities, we ignored 26, obtaining a dataset of 108 vulnerabilities, each associated with its corresponding \python vulnerability-fixing commit.
 The 26 entries we ignored are: \begin{enumerate}[(a)]\item 17 entries that were written in unsupported languages such as C/C++ and JavaScript; \item 6 redundant entries, i.e., which are either i) CVE/Snyk duplicates or ii) pointing to the same commit and vulnerability (even if the CVE is different);\item the entries for CVE-2015-5607 and CVE-2016-6298, because the corresponding code change consists only of the introduction of a new procedure, which is not called in the rest of the code, making it impossible to compare the procedure fix before and after the commit; \item the entry for CVE-2014-0012 because the vulnerability was fixed in another, unmentioned commit. \end{enumerate}